MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 ^Type:^ **^Forest^** ^-^ ^Danger:^ **^Very^ ^High^** ^-^ ^Terrain:^ **^Difficult^**

-The Salted Bluffs are white cliffs that wrap around the north end of the [Alabaster Peninsula](alabaster-peninsula).
-The Bluffs stretch from the [Alabaster Bay](alabaster-bay) in the east to the [Dawnmist](dawnmist-bay) in the west, the Salted Bluffs are a network of towering spires, hidden coves, and caves.
+The [Salted Bluffs](salted-bluffs) are white cliffs that wrap around the north end of the [Alabaster Peninsula](alabaster-peninsula).
+The Bluffs stretch from the [[Alabaster Bay](alabaster-bay)](alabaster-bay) in the east to the [Dawnmist](dawnmist-bay) in the west, the [Salted Bluffs](salted-bluffs) are a network of towering spires, hidden coves, and caves.

 ##### Dangers
-The greatest danger in the Salted Bluffs come not from the water, but the sky.
+The greatest danger in the [Salted Bluffs](salted-bluffs) come not from the water, but the sky.
 [Harpies](/monster/harpy), [wyverns](/monster/wyvern), and [griffons](/monster/griffon) all nest in the towering spires swoop down on unsuspecting prey.

 ##### Environment
-The Salted Bluffs are blasted by surging tides and **strong winds** year-round and **extreme cold** and **frigid water** during the long, cold winters.
+The [Salted Bluffs](salted-bluffs) are blasted by surging tides and **strong winds** year-round and **extreme cold** and **frigid water** during the long, cold winters.

 ##### Foraging
 ^Food:^ **^Limited^** ^-^ ^Water:^ **^Rare^**

-Food and water are hard to come by in the Salted Bluffs.
+Food and water are hard to come by in the [Salted Bluffs](salted-bluffs).
 There are few edible plants in the area and harvesting fish is difficult in the powerful tide.

 ##### Travel
-Travel of any kind is difficult near the Salted Bluffs.
+Travel of any kind is difficult near the [Salted Bluffs](salted-bluffs).
 The rough tide, uneven ground, and strong winds make it difficult to navigate the area by boat, foot, or in the air.